SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :header: "Attribute","Description"
    :widths: 40,60

-   "title=""Resource""", "Title of the button" "command=""PathToExe""", "Full path to the executable.
+   "title=""[Resource]""", "Title of the button" "command=""[PathToExe]""", "Full path to the executable.
 Environment variables are not supported."
-   "arguments=""{Var1} {Var2} {Var3}""", "Arguments passed to the executed process."
+   "arguments=""[{Var1} {Var2} {Var3}]""", "Arguments passed to the executed process."
-   "exit_nn=""Ressource""", "After execution the exit code will be passed to the website.
+   "exit_nn=""[Ressource]""", "After execution the exit code will be passed to the website.
 If a corresponding exit_nn parameter is set, a pop up is displayed to the user."
-   "wait=""true/false""", "If set to true, the website waits for the execution to end."
+   "wait=""[true/false]""", "If set to true, the website waits for the execution to end."

-.. warning:: If "wait" is set to "true" be aware that the internet browser and the IIS session itself has an idle timeout.
-Use wait=true only if the script is executed within seconds.
+.. warning:: If "wait" is set to "true" be aware that the internet browser and the IIS session itself both have an IDLE timeout.
+Use wait=""true""only if the script is executed within seconds.

 **Examples:**